kf5131/NNFS/README.md

 python examples/mnist_example.py
 ```

-This will run the MNIST example, print the results to the console, and show a plot of the loss over time .
-Expect to see the accuracy of ~87% after 200 epochs.
+This will run the MNIST example, print the results to the console, and show a plot of the loss over time.
+Expect to see the accuracy of ~97% after 200 epochs.